cunnie/writings/i_am_become_forever.md

 only spoke to him on the phone twice."

 "You spoke to him on the phone twice and already he's your frien'?
-You pretty good at makin' friends, ain't ya?"
+You pretty good at makin' frien's, ain't ya?"

 "Well I guess he's not really my friend."